kytos/documentation/tutorials/napps/create_your_napp.rst

 Now that we understand the basic structure of a |kyco|_ NApp, lets start building our own, the |nn| NApp.

-You can create the napp structure manually, but the Kytos project has an ``kytos-utils`` package with few command line utilities that can help you to create this.
+You can create the Napp structure manually or use the command line utilities distributed with the ``kytos-utils`` package.

 ..
 NOTE:: Make sure that you had completed your |dev_env|_  setup.

 During this first tutorial we are going to create a very dummy application.
-This application will print a message when is loaded and another message when it is unloaded from the controller.
+This application will print a message when loaded and another message when unloaded from the controller.

 Let's create the structure: